alannchang/java_mastermind/README.md

 ## Prerequisites

 Required:
-- Java 17 or higher (OpenJDK or Oracle JDK)
+- Java 21 or higher (Temurin 21 was used)
+- Gradle 8.13 or higher
 - Internet connection (for Random.org API - has local fallback)

 Optional: